General Jean Charles Roussel

 Arc de Triomphe: ROUSSEL on the east pillar

-Jean-Claude Roussel first joined the army in July of 1791 when he volunteered to join the 1st Battalion of Volunteers of Paris.
+Jean Charles Roussel first joined the army in July of 1791 when he volunteered to join the 1st Battalion of Volunteers of Paris.
 Appointed a sergeant, he was sent to the Army of the North where he received promotions to sous-lieutenant and then lieutenant in 1793.
 In 1794 Roussel was sent to the Army of the Rhine and Moselle where he became an aide-de-camp to General Reneauld.
-Two years later he received a promotion to capitaine in the 76th of the Line, and then in 1797 he joined the Army of Switzerland.
+Two years later he received a promotion to capitaine in the 76th of the Line and then in 1797 he joined the Army of Switzerland.

-During the years of peace that followed, Roussel was placed in garrison at Brescia.
-When war broke out in 1805, he was posted to the Army of Italy where he remained for a number of years.
-As Austria prepared for war in 1809, Roussel was promoted to général de brigade in the Army of Italy and given command of the 2nd Brigade of Seras' division.
-During the campaign that followed he fought at Sacile, Saint-Michel, and Raab and afterwards he was named a Commander of the Legion of Honor.
+During the years of peace that followed, Roussel was placed in garrison at Brescia in Italy.
+When the campaigns began in 1805, he was assigned to the Army of Italy where he remained for a number of years.
+As Austria prepared for war in 1809, Roussel was promoted to général de brigade and given command of the 2nd Brigade of Seras' division.
+During the campaign that followed he fought at Sacile in April, Saint-Michel in May, and Raab in June and afterwards he was named a Commander of the Legion of Honor.
 Roussel continued to serve in Italy and he was created a Baron of the Empire in 1810.

 Bibliography